19 Free Things to Do in Halifax

 1. Halifax Waterfront

-This beautiful walkway is 2 km long and goes along the city's historic harbor.
-It's one of the most popular free things to do in the city, with more than 4 million visitors every year.
+This beautiful walkway is 4 kilometres (2.5 miles) long and goes along the city's historic harbor.
+It's one of the most popular free things to do in the city, with around 3 million visitors every year.
 In the summer, street performers and other events bring the waterfront to life.

 Be sure to visit the Tall Ships Quay from May to October.
-We also recommend a guided tour to learn about the harbor's history.
-Don't miss the free days at museums like the Maritime Museum of the Atlantic and the Canadian Museum of Immigration at Pier 21.
+We also recommend a guided walking tour to learn about the harbor's history.
+There are admission fees for some of the museums, like the Maritime Museum of the Atlantic and the Canadian Museum of Immigration at Pier 21.
+The museums offer free admission on certain days.

 Halifax Waterfront is a must-see when you're in the city.